tommyvercetti76/kaayko-paddle-intelligence/src/README.md

 ---

-**🎯 Production Ready:** All components are battle-tested and ready for production deployment with 97.40% R² model accuracy.
+**🎯 Advanced ML Pipeline:** Three generations of trainers for every use case, from simple testing to production-scale training with checkpoint recovery.